dmbarbour/glas/docs/GlasDesign.md

 As a simple convention, local modules whose names start with "test-" will be interpreted as tests.
 Tests may be compiled and evaluated even when they aren't required by a folder's 'public' definition.
 It is feasible to run all tests in a distribution as a health check.

-A test module should define any number of methods under `test.*` for evaluation.
+A test module should define an application containing any number of methods under `test.*` for evaluation.
 This is the same interface used for application built-in tests.
 However, a test module has relatively limited access to effects to guarantee tests are reproducible.

 * log and load - same as language modules
 * fork - non-deterministic choice to support fuzz testing